ecmwf/anemoi-datasets/docs/using/combining.rst

    :alt: Cutout

-A 'cutout' is performed by removing the grid points from the global dataset that contained in the LAM dataset.
+A 'cutout' is performed by removing the grid points from the global dataset that are contained in the LAM dataset.
 The result is shown below:

 .. image:: images/cutout-3.png
    :width: 75%